aprildagonese/extensions_little_shop/README.md

 - [Ruby on Rails](https://rubyonrails.org/)

 ## Installation
-Little Shop of Hors d'Oeurves was built on Rails 5.1.6.1 and using PostgreSQL.
+Little Shop Extensions was built on Rails 5.1.6.1 and using PostgreSQL.
 It runs using 'bcrypt' for authentication.
 Please ensure that local environments are compatible before cloning down.

 Installation Steps:
-1. Fork and clone the repository at https://github.com/aprildagonese/little_shop
+1. Fork and clone the repository at https://github.com/aprildagonese/extensions_little_shop
 2. Run `bundle install`
 3. Run `rake db:{create,migrate,seed}`
 4. To run locally in development mode, run `rails s` in your terminal; then go to `localhost:3000` in your browser.